-If you are a subcontractor being treated unfairly by a main contractor then dispute resolution may be your only viable course of action.
+If you are a subcontractor being treated unfairly by a main contractor, dispute resolution may be your only viable option

 Of course, you may be loath to go down this route, particularly if you rely on such clients for future business.
 But there is no need to either accept this entirely unethical behaviour, or to upset your relationship with an important client.

 So what can you do about it?
 And how can you be sure that the action you take will achieve the desired results?

 At PJE International Ltd we can advise you on the best course of action to resolve your dispute, helping you to preserve your company’s profitability and long term security.

 Adjudication has been introduced as a quick and cost-effective way to resolve disputes in construction.
 The whole process only takes 28 days, unless you and the main contractor agree to an extension.
 An adjudicator then decides your case, with his decision being binding and enforceable unless overturned by an arbitrator or the courts.

 Tackling invalid Pay Less Notices and Withholding Notices

 Whichever of these notices you receive, there are laws governing how and when the main contractor should issue them.
 If they have failed to follow these rules, we will have a strong case for recovering what you are owed.